mGobb1/digest-fusion-hashing/README.md

 - Based on SHA3-512 cryptographic hashing
 - Extremely lightweight: no external dependencies
 - Designed for both integrity verification and authenticity validation
-- Security-first architecture following Big Tech practices
+- Security-first architecture inspired by Big Tech standards

 ---